 Now, at the start of a cold, I use my infrared pad and stop it before it turns into something worse.
 It works great at breaking up congestion.

-There are many good Back Pain Relief Products.
+There are many excellent Back Pain Relief Products.
 I would really recommend starting your back pain treatment with an infrared pad first.
-I’ve had very good results using one.
+I’ve had excellent results using one.

 FAR INFRARED HEATING PAD DANGERS & WHO SHOULDN’T USE ONE